 Policy changes from Preferred Approach to Publication Draft: Proposals must now demonstrate that they will not adversely affect the historic environment.
 Proposals should be in accordance with the waste hierarchy, help to deliver the vision and objectives of the DPD and must demonstrate a need for the facility.
 The consideration of the impact on designated areas has been broadened to include designated structures and also Local Plan designations.
 The effect on archaeological interest must now be assessed.
 Heritage statements and Strategic Flood Risk Assessment s (for sites over 1ha) must now be provided.
-The consideration of the phrase "where economically viable".
+The consideration of BREEAM excellent has been amended by the addition of the phrase "where economically viable".
 The final change is that proposals should demonstrate the mitigation of emissions including the consideration of cleaner fuels and technologies.